 His most significant success has arguably been creating the Alfred Wainwright Books & Memorabilia (AWB&M) group, of which I am proud to be a member.
 Andrew Nichol, who was Wainwright's publishing manager at the Westmorland Gazette and a close friend of the author, recently posted on the group that, for him, Chris now carries the Wainwright torch, having exceeded all his expectations in keeping the interest in Wainwright alive for the next generation.

 But Chris is not doing this alone.

 As a regular reader of the AWB&M group posts, I know that the group's success is as much down to the fantastic participation of its thousands of members, many of whom are as passionate about AW and his work as Chris is.

 Another vital ingredient has been the group's patrons.
-You know who you are!
 The Wainwright luminaries who've not only been prolific advocates of the group but have also actively encouraged and supported Chris.
-Whether that's been by sharing your stories of working with AW, donating AW artefacts to Chris’s archive or giving him the platform to spread the AW word via your websites, magazines, newspapers, films and podcasts.
-Chris knows he would not have achieved what he has done without your support and encouragement.
+Whether that's been by sharing their stories of working with AW, donating AW artefacts to Chris’s archive or giving him the platform to spread the AW word via their websites, magazines, newspapers, films and podcasts.
+Chris knows he would not have achieved what he has done without their support and encouragement.
 This support has also influenced his recent decision to step back from his engineering day job and devote his time to the growing demands of his Wainwright journey.
 AW would undoubtedly be proud of what Chris is doing to get a new generation interested in his work.

 On the 30th anniversary of Wainwright's passing, Chris launched an eponymous website to chronicle the great authors' book-related publishing and printing history.
-Chris's Wainwright journey is approaching its 4th anniversary, so I thought it would be an excellent opportunity to gift him a website to showcase highlights of the journey so far.
+Chris's Wainwright journey is approaching its 4th anniversary, so I thought it would be an excellent opportunity to gift him a website to showcase some of the highlights of his journey so far.